mose/zabbix-ruby-client/README.md

 * disk (requires iostat, apt-get install sysstat)
 * network (requires netstat, apt-get install netstat)
 * apache (depends on mod_status with status_extended on)

+You can add extra plugin directories in the configuration file.

 ## Contributing